micromata/check-packages/README.md

 # check-packages

-> CLI tool to check your dependencies against a list of allowed/forbidden packages.
+> CLI tool to check your npm dependencies against a list of allowed/forbidden packages.

 ## Install